 Infographics and data visualizations may be static or interactive (such as those used in dashboards).

 “One of my favorite things about data viz design is being able to take something complex and communicate it in a clear, engaging, and beautiful way.” — James Round, Data Visualization Designer

 Which type of graphic design career is for you?

-Whether you choose to specialize in a particular type of graphic design or become a jack of all trades, it’s useful to keep in mind that those who do have a focused specialization can often command higher prices and are typically more in demand for the work that they do.
+Whether you choose to specialize in a particular type of graphic design or become a jack of all trades, it’s useful to keep in mind that software like Bonsai will help you to manage all your projects and paperwork, from proposals and contracts, invoices and taxes, to tasks and project management.
+You should also keep in mind that those who do have a focused specialization can often command higher prices and are typically more in demand for the work that they do.